 The cooler temperatures mean that I can once again hike at the lower elevations.
 Today I went to Rabbit Mountain and did my regular four-mile loop.
 The trails were very dry.
-In some places the clay had turned to a fine silt that was easy to kick up into little red dust clouds.
+In some places, the clay had turned to fine silt that was easy to kick up into little red dust clouds.
 The various grasses and forbs look dried-up and tired-out.
 Not surprising after the scorching summer.
 A few wildflowers still lingered at the trailside in the shadier patches.
 Yet despite the dryness and the all-but-spent vegetation, the views were lovely and the hike invigorating.

 As I walked, I made mental notes of the colors and textures I saw—olives, sages, ochres, and burnt siennas.
 I’d like to come back here sometime soon to do some plein air sketches and watercolors.
 During recent months, I’ve been trying to restart my art hobby after a long pause—15 years, YIKES!
 It’s been slow going.
 I’m very rusty and I have much to relearn (and much more to learn for the first time), but I’m excited to revive my drawing and painting.
 I truly miss it.
 I suppose that’s another thing about the change in the seasons.
 For some reason it stirs things inside my head—lost goals and abandoned pastimes resurface after being pushed down deep for far too long.
 I am reminded that the busy-crazy-fickle corporate environment I work in often consumes every nook and cranny of my life if I am not careful.
 I must not let that happen.

 To that end, I’ve decided I should take some kind of course in art.
 Something to inspire me.
 One option is Sketch Book Skool, an online sketching school aimed at helping students to create a habit of making art.
-I have hesitated signing up for Sketch Book Skool previously because it costs a fair chunk of money and I’ve been very stingy with my spending of late.
+I have hesitated to sign up for Sketch Book Skool previously because it costs a fair chunk of money and I’ve been very stingy with my spending of late.
 But if I am unable to stay on track and motivate myself to do my artwork, I think the $99 enrollment fee for six weeks of inspiration might just force me to stick with it.
 There are several wonderful courses offered through the website, but the one I think is most relevant to my current situation is called Beginning.